syskey-shell/Scaramouche/README.md

 - Can Read from a file and check them all.

 # Requirements
-- Platform:  •Linux • macOS
+- Platform: •Linux  •macOS
--(Windows?
-Use WSL.
-We don't do Windows here.)
--Tor Running locally with SOCKS5 proxy on 127.0.0.1:9050(default)
+- Tor Running locally with SOCKS5 proxy on 127.0.0.1:9050(default)

+# why it doesn't support windows?
+- well because i built this with posix sockets (socket(), connect()),unix specific timing (clock_gettime()), and standard C libraries that either don't exist on Windows or behave completely differently.
+- Windows uses Winsock with different initialization, has its own timing apis.

 # Setting Up Tor